galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 # Cell Cycle Regression

 The second step after scoring the cell cycle genes is to use these scores to regress out the effects of the cell cycle.
 Now that we know which phase each of our cells is in, we can work out how this is affecting gene expression in our cells.
 We can subtract these effects from our data so that they won't influence our later analyses.
-We will regress out the `phase` variable in this step, which is the column we have just created to assign each cell to a specific phase.
-You will need to type this variable in to the {% tool Scanpy RegressOut %} tool.
+You will need to type the `phase` variable in to the {% tool Scanpy RegressOut %} tool to enable it to regress out the cell cycle effects.

 > ### {% icon details %} How does cell cycle regression work?
 >
->The {% tool Scanpy RegressOut %} tool will create a linear model of the relationship between gene expression and the phases we assigned using the cell cycle genes in the previous step.
-Basically, this model is a line that shows how gene expression changes with the phase of the cell cycle.
-Each gene will have its own line, so for each phase, we could look at the corresponding point on the line to see the expected expression level of that gene during S, G1, or G2/M.
+>The {% tool Scanpy RegressOut %} tool will create a linear model of the relationship between gene expression and the cell cycle scores we assigned in the previous step.
+Basically, this model is a line that shows how gene expression changes as the S or G2M score changes.
+Each gene will have its own line, so for any S score or G2M score, we could look at the corresponding point on the line to see the expected expression level of that gene.
 >
->{% tool Scanpy RegressOut %} will then regress out or remove this expected effect for the genes expressed by each cell.
+>{% tool Scanpy RegressOut %} will then regress out or remove this expected effect for the genes expressed by each cell, according to the cell's S and G2M scores.
 The expected effect is subtracted from the expression data, leaving behind the difference between the expected position on the line and the actual position of each data point.
-The data points won't sit exactly on the line because their expression levels aren't determined completely by the cell cycle - the linear model only tells us what we would expect based on the cell cycle phase alone.
+The data points won't sit exactly on the line because their expression levels aren't determined completely by the cell cycle - the linear model only tells us what we would expect based on the cell cycle scores alone.
 >
 > Understanding how the regression works should help you to see why we're not just deleting the cell cycle genes from the dataset.
 We are using these genes that are known to be expressed during different phases to calculate the cell cycle scores and determine the phase each cell is in.
 We then use this information to work out the effect of the cell cycle on all of the other genes expressed by the cells.
 Even if they are not cell cycle genes, their expression can still be affected by the cycle.
 Finally, we remove or regress out the effect of the cell cycle on all the genes, leaving behind the variation that we're interested in.
 >
 {: .details}

-> ### {% icon hands_on %} Hands-on: Regress out the effects of the cell cycle genes
+> ### {% icon hands_on %} Hands-on: Regress out the effects of the cell cycle
 >
 > 1. {% tool [Scanpy RegressOut](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_regress_variable/scanpy_regress_variable/1.8.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `CellCycle_Annotated` (output of **Inspect and manipulate** {% icon tool %})